Freedomland U.S.A.

-Freedomland U.S.A. (usually called Freedomland) was a theme park dedicated to American history in the Baychester section of the northeastern Bronx in New York City.
-Operating from 1960 to 1964, Freedomland was built on marshland owned by the Webb and Knapp company, of which William Zeckendorf Sr. was the major owner.
+Freedomland U.S.A. (often shortened to Freedomland) was a theme park dedicated to American history in the Baychester section of the North Bronx in New York City, United States.
+Freedomland was built on marshland owned by the Webb and Knapp company, of which William Zeckendorf Sr. was the major owner.
 Zeckendorf announced his plans for Freedomland in May 1959.
-The park layout was conceived and built by C. V. Wood, and consisted of over 40 attractions arranged in the shape of a large map of the contiguous United States.
-Groundbreaking ceremonies for Freedomland occurred in late 1959, and Freedomland opened on June 19, 1960, to large crowds.
+The park, conceived and built by C. V. Wood, consisted of over 40 attractions arranged in the shape of a large map of the contiguous United States.
+Groundbreaking ceremonies for Freedomland occurred in late 1959, and Freedomland opened to large crowds on June 19, 1960.

-Because of Freedomland's $65 million construction cost, the park faced financial issues at the time of its opening; by the end of the 1961 season, Freedomland had $8 million in debt.
+Because of Freedomland's $65 million construction cost, the park faced financial issues; by the end of the 1961 season, Freedomland had $8 million in debt.
 To generate revenue, the park added more exhibits and conventional amusements.
-By 1963, further financial issues led the owners to sell off a portion of Freedomland's lot to a pension fund of the Teamsters Union, as well as close off a section of the park.
+By 1963, further financial issues led the owners to sell off a portion of Freedomland's site to a pension fund of the Teamsters, as well as close off a section of the park.
 Even though Freedomland's planners anticipated that the park would eventually be developed into a full-time amusement area, Freedomland closed permanently at the end of the 1964 season, filing for bankruptcy on September 14, 1964.

-In the late 1960s and early 1970s, the site of Freedomland was redeveloped as Co-op City, the world's largest co-op housing development.
-Also built on the site were the Bay Plaza Shopping Center and an indoor mall.
+In the late 1960s and early 1970s, part of the Freedomland site was redeveloped as the Co-op City housing development.
+The Bay Plaza Shopping Center was built on another part of the site.
 Many Freedomland attractions and design features were auctioned or sold to other parks, and many of these rides no longer exist.
 While little physical evidence of Freedomland remains, several media works commemorate the former amusement park.